haidlir/drox/README.md

 # drox
-A network application on pox controller, which controls single-flat Ethernet network and is expected to enable multipath routing in Ethernet network.
+A network application on pox controller using Openflow 1.0, which controls single-flat Ethernet network and is expected to enable multipath routing in Ethernet network.
+It is built based on a paper titled "Enabling Multipath Routing for Unicast Traffic in Ethernet Network".

-Additional features that will added, such as:
-> First-Hop Redundancy.
-> Interconnection to other network using OSPF or BGP.
+**update :** <u>The Development of this SDN application is discontinued.</u>

+We move to Openflow 1.3 using RYU SDN Framework.
+The repository can be found [here](http://www.github.com/haidlir/SNHx)